cybercongress/go-cyber/docs/rpc.md

 # API reference

-** TODO upgrade for bostrom network **
+** TODO upgrade for space-pussy network **

-Cyberd provides a [JSON-RPC](http://json-rpc.org/wiki/specification) type API.
+Pussy provides a [JSON-RPC](https://rpc.space-pussy.cybernode.ai/) type API.
 The HTTP endpoint is served under `localhost:20657`.
-WebSockets are the preferred transport for cyberd RPC and are used by applications, such as cyb.
+WebSockets are the preferred transport for pussy RPC and are used by applications, such as cyb.
- The default WebSocket connection endpoint for cyberd is `ws://localhost:26657/websocket`.
+ The default WebSocket connection endpoint for pussy is `ws://localhost:26657/websocket`.
 There are test endpoints available at `https://titan.cybernode.ai/api/` and `ws://titan.cybernode.ai/websocket`.

 <br />